Skip to main content

 What Workspace Skills Do

 Platform-created workspace repositories include project-local Agent Skills under .agents/skills/.
-Agents that support the open Agent Skills format can use those skills to move through the same local loop an experienced Osmosis user would follow:
+Agents that support the open Agent Skills format can use those skills to move through the same loop an experienced Osmosis user would follow:

 It is not a replacement for the CLI.
-The agent still uses the Osmosis CLI as the source of truth for workspace checks, dataset validation, evals, and training preflight.
+The agent still uses the Osmosis CLI as the source of truth for workspace checks, dataset validation, evaluation runs, and training run preflight.

 When to Use This Path